sVujke/img_classification_deep_learning/README.md

 * The search engine will not have any given metadata describing the content of the images.
 * The search engine should be able to support further extending of the image dataset.
 * Images need to be ranked based on relevance that the users have expressed through giving feedback
-* We were given a set of unlabeled X images, a machine with 16 GB RAM and a 8 core CPU.
+* We were given a set of unlabeled X images

 ## Approach